line-em/devops-23-24-JPE-1231866/CA5/README.md

 ## Prerequisites

 To follow this tutorial, you need to have **Jenkins** installed and properly configured.
-This includes setting up the necessary Jenkins plugins - in this case, **publishHTML, Javadoc and Docker related plugins**.
+This includes setting up the necessary Jenkins plugins - in this case, **publishHTML and Docker related plugins**.

 You can install Jenkins on Docker, using the following image:
 ![Jenkins](images/jenkinsimage.png)